brazilian-utils/brutils-python/README_EN.md

           False otherwise.

-### is_valid_tfn
+### is_valid

-Australian Tax File Number (TFN) - Validates the TIN of the tfn (citizen/tfn) to ensure that it is within the country specifications passed as parameters!
+Validates the TIN to ensure that it is within the country specifications passed as parameters!

 Args:

-- tin (str): A string with 8 or 9 digits (1 check digit).
+- tin (str): A string with 10 digits.

 Returns: